Nurture Fostering Limited Logo

 1. Introduction

 The Fostering Agency are committed to gaining and sharing a robust assessment of need that determines the approach to be taken and the most effective matching of foster carers.
 The referral information, Placement Plan and reviews are central to the ongoing planning and evaluation of the support in relation to behaviour.
-The Agency ensures that, in relation to any child placed or to be placed with a foster carer, the foster carer is given such information, which is kept up to date, as to enable them to provide appropriate care for the child, and in particular that each foster carer is provided with a copy of the most recent version of the child's care plan.
-Each foster carer is aware of all the necessary information available to the Agency about a child's circumstances, including any significant recent events, to help the foster carer understand and predict the child's needs and behaviours and support the child within their household.
+The Agency ensures that, in relation to any child placed or to be placed with a foster carer, the foster carer is given such information, which is kept up to date, as to enable them to provide appropriate care and support for the child, and in particular that each foster carer is provided with a copy of the most recent version of the child's care plan.
+Each foster carer is aware of all the necessary information available to the Agency about a child's circumstances, including any significant recent events, to help the foster carer understand and predict the child's needs and behaviours and supports the child within their household.
 The Agency follows up with the responsible authority where all such necessary information has not been provided by the authority.

 The Fostering Agency's approach to behaviour support: